-There is so much to see here, with over 40 wineries and 20 breweries to choose from.
+There is much to see here and drink, thanks to its 40+ wineries and 20 breweries.
 Not to mention the beautiful coastline of Lake Superior and 18,000 acres of cherry orchards.
-When you aren’t exploring nature or the Mission Point Lighthouse, you can experience the restaurants, galleries and shops on Front Street.
+When you aren’t exploring nature or the Mission Point Lighthouse, you can experience the restaurants, galleries, and shops on Front Street.

 In October, you can get lost in Jacob’s Corn Maze and have an amazing stay at Chateau Chantal afterward.
 If you have time for a Michigan weekend getaway, Traverse City is one of the top places in Michigan to visit in the fall.
 The city can draw a crowd once the fall colors begin.

 Isle Royale National Park

-A trip to Isle Royale National Park is the perfect fall escape before the frosty winter sets in.
-This island, off the coast of the Upper Peninsula, is popular during the summer months.
-But not only will a fall trip here come with beautiful foliage and fewer crowds, but you will also avoid the pesky black flies.
+A trip to Isle Royale National Park is the perfect fall escape before the frosty winter descends on this small island.
+It’s a popular destination in the summer months.
+However, a trip in the fall comes with beautiful foliage and fewer crowds.
+It also allows visitors to avoid the pesky black flies of the summer.

 Beyond apples, Detroit’s nature embraces the fall colors; explore the Dequindre Cut Greenway and the Riverwalk for Insta-worthy examples.
-The Detroit Fleat Oktoberfest comes to life alongside an envious collection of food trucks.
-While at Halloween Beacon Park hosts a Family Fun Day and the Detroit Zoo puts on an exciting trick-or-treat event.
+The Detroit Fleet Oktoberfest comes to life alongside an envious collection of food trucks.
+Beacon Park hosts a Family Fun Day for Halloween, and the Detroit Zoo puts on an exciting trick-or-treat event.

 The town has miles of cycling trails, including the Kalamazoo River Valley Trail, while the kids will love the Binder Park Zoo.
-Thanks to the Midwest Miniatures Museum, the Valley Museum and the popular Gilmore Car Museum, Kalamazoo will keep you busy if you feel like staying indoors.
+Thanks to the Midwest Miniatures Museum, the Valley Museum, and the popular Gilmore Car Museum, Kalamazoo will keep you busy if you feel like staying indoors.
 For some crisp craft beer, you’ll find several local Michigan breweries.

 Sleeping Bear Dunes National Lakeshore

-Hiking through Sleeping Bear Dunes National Lakeshore is a fun activity in the warm summer months.
-But come fall you can do it all again but without breaking a sweat.
-Take away some of the traveling crowd and you have yourself a memorable fall escape.
+Hiking through Sleeping Bear Dunes National Lakeshore is fun in the warm summer.
+But come fall, you can do it again without breaking a sweat.
+Take away some of the traveling crowd, and have a memorable fall escape.

-The highlight of the park is the towering dunes that are a trek to hike up, but with beautiful lakeside views and the crisp fall air, there’s no better time of year to make the journey.
-Other fun activities include cycling along the Sleeping Bear Heritage Trail, or on a nice day, paddling on Lake Michigan.
+The park’s highlight is the towering dunes that are a trek to hike up, but with beautiful lakeside views and the crisp fall air, there’s no better time to make the journey.
+Other fun activities include cycling along the Sleeping Bear Heritage Trail or paddling on Lake Michigan on a nice day.

 DeBuck’s Corn Maze and Pumpkin Patch

 Since 2009, DeBuck’s has been a must-visit for families and couples embracing fall traditions.
-Their amazing corn maze covers an epic 15 acres, more than enough to induce a slight panic attack.
+Their amazing corn maze covers an epic 15 acres to induce a slight panic attack.
 If you enjoy exploring pumpkin patches for the perfect front door ornament, DeBuck’s comes with an expansive 20 acres of endless pumpkins.

 But the fun doesn’t end there, with several attractions to keep you happy.
-These include the Super Slide, Jump Pad and Human Foosball and so much more in the Family Fun Area.
-When you’re all tuckered out, stop by DeBuck’s Sweet Treats for some unforgettable donuts.
+These include the Super Slide, Jump Pad, Human Foosball, and much more in the Family Fun Area.
+Stop by DeBuck’s Sweet Treats for unforgettable donuts when you’re all tuckered out.

 Point Pelee National Park

 Although not technically in Michigan, Point Pelee National Park is a slice of heaven across the border in Ontario and makes for a great day trip from Detroit.
-As a stopping point for the migrating monarch butterflies, Point Pelee National Park comes to life during fall.
-In September and October, you can spot thousands of these beautiful butterflies on their journey from Canada to Mexico.
+Point Pelee National Park comes to life during fall as a stopping point for the migrating monarch butterflies.
+In September and October, you can spot thousands of these beautiful butterflies traveling from Canada to Mexico.

-Better yet, at this time of year, it is much easier to explore Point Pelee.
-With diminished crowds, you’ll have more space to roam and the wonderful sense of quiet will make you appreciate this wilderness even more.
+It is much easier to explore Point Pelee this time of year.
+With diminished crowds, you’ll have more space to roam, and the wonderful sense of quiet will make you appreciate this wilderness even more.

 Like DeBuck’s listed above, Charlevoix comes to life in Michigan in the fall.
-The Charlevoix Apple Fest is an iconic apple fest that draws people from all over Michigan who come to enjoy a selection of the state’s best apples, and a town that knows how to put on a great show.
+The Charlevoix Apple Fest is an iconic apple fest that draws people from all over Michigan to enjoy a selection of the state’s best apples and a town that knows how to put on a great show.

 Paddle down Au Sable

 The middle of the year sees locals flock to Au Sable for some tubing and good times.
-The party atmosphere may slow down during the fall, but that’s all the more reason to visit.
+The party atmosphere may slow down during the fall, but that’s why to visit.
 Au Sable becomes a peaceful paradise as the leaves turn orange and the days become crisp.

-September and October are the perfect time of year to break out your canoe or kayak and journey down the river.
-Enjoy the amazing scenery, peace and quiet, along with fewer hungry mosquitoes.
-If you’re up for a real adventure, paddle a 55-mile stretch that comes with stunning river-side camping.
+September and October are the perfect time to break out your canoe or kayak and journey down the river.
+Enjoy the amazing scenery, peace, and fewer hungry mosquitoes.
+If you’re up for a real adventure, try paddling the 55-mile stretch that comes with stunning river-side camping.

 Frankenmuth for Oktoberfest

-Between watersports in the summer and cross-country skiing in the winter, Escanaba provides several scenic drives from downtown that show off its envious nature.
-You can also learn about the town’s past by driving the Maywood History Trail or by venturing down the Peninsula Point Interpretive Lighthouse Trail.
+Escanaba provides several scenic drives from downtown that show off its envious nature between watersports in the summer and cross-country skiing in the winter.
+You can also learn about the town’s past by driving the Maywood History Trail or venturing down the Peninsula Point Interpretive Lighthouse Trail.

 Michigan’s Sunrise Coast

 The best time of year to visit Petoskey is in the fall when the popular summer vacation town dies down, leaving behind all the time in the world to enjoy fall activities.
-Around Petoskey, there are charming lakeside towns, like Bay Harbor, and the short drives between each destination comes with beautiful sights and spectacular color.
-If you like wine you’ll have to check out the Bay View Wine Trail which comes alive during a Michigan fall.
+Around Petoskey are charming lakeside towns, like Bay Harbor, and the short drives between each destination come with beautiful sights and spectacular colors.
+If you like wine, you’ll have to check out the Bay View Wine Trail, which comes alive during a Michigan fall.

-For the adventurous soul, you can trek through the Avalanche Mountain Preserve, or hike the trails around Boyne Mountain.
-While Petoskey’s museums will keep you busy on a rainy fall afternoon.
+For the adventurous soul, you can trek through the Avalanche Mountain Preserve or hike the trails around Boyne Mountain.
+At the same time, Petoskey’s museums will keep you busy on a rainy fall afternoon.

-Surrounded by farmland, restaurants here take advantage of easy access to fresh local produce to provide amazing dining from Adventura’s to Miss Kim.
-The university campus is also stunning at this time of year, and just walking around can be a memorable experience.
+Surrounded by farmland, restaurants here have easy access to fresh local produce to provide amazing dining from Adventura’s to Miss Kim.
+The university campus is also stunning this time of year, and just walking around can be a memorable experience.

 Michigan’s North Country Trail